-2015-16 represents final outcome of cases issued between April 2013 and September 2014 2014-15 represents final outcome of cases issued between April 2012 and September 2013 between April 2012 and September 2013
+2016-17 represents final outcome of cases issued between April 2014 and September 2015 2015-16 represents final outcome of cases issued between April 2013 and September 2014

-It typically takes approximately 18 months for PCNs to be paid, cancelled or written off.
-The chart above shows data for the last complete period for which records are available.
-75% of PCNs are paid and the remainder are either written off, if we are unable to trace the keeper or collect payment, or cancelled following a successful challenge, representation or appeal.
+It typically takes approximately 12 months for PCNs to be paid, cancelled or written off.
+As shown in the chart above, 74% of PCNs are paid and the remainder are either written off, if we are unable to trace the keeper or collect payment, or cancelled following a successful challenge, representation or appeal.